webclinic017/edgedb/docs/reference/datamodel/annotations.rst

 Standard annotations
 ====================

-.. index:: title, description, deprecated
+.. api-index:: title, description, deprecated

 There are a number of annotations defined in the standard library.
 The following are the annotations which can be set on any schema item: